lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session03_say_checklist.md

 ### 1. Navigate to the data UI at mtl.how/data.
-- [ ] Data UI on VA's secure SharePoint site; works best with Internet Explorer.
+- [ ] Data UI on VA's secure SharePoint site; works on any browser.
-- [ ] Log in with VA credentials and you should have all the same permissions.
+- [ ] You must have your PIV card engaged and you should have all the same permissions to access the site.
 - [ ] Scroll down to see your team folders: data_ui and team_data_sim_ui.
 Click on the "data_ui" folder and open the Excel file.

 [<img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style = “display:inline-block”/>](#DontClick) ____________ **Time 00:15-00:25 – Review how to “Get Team Data Table for Simu UI**